pippokill/breakvic/README.md

 For the graphics, only PETSCII characters are used.
 The gameplay consists of breaking all the blocks on the screen.
 The game ends with a final score when the player destroys all the blocks.
 The score is computed as:
 * 300 points at the begin of the game
-* -100 points when the ball hits the lower border of the screen outside the player bar
+* -100 points when the ball hits the lower border of the screen outside the player paddle
-* +100 points when the ball breaks a block or hits the player bar
+* +100 points when the ball breaks a block or hits the player paddle

-The player can control the bar by using the joystick.
+The player can control the paddle by using the joystick.

 Notes
 --------